Katharine Graham: Early life

 Her father was of Alsatian Jewish descent, and her mother was a Lutheran whose parents were German immigrants.
 Along with her four siblings, Katharine was baptized as a Lutheran but attended an Episcopal church.
-Her siblings included Florence, Eugene III (Bill), Ruth and Elizabeth Meyer.
+Her siblings included Florence, Eugene III (Bill), Ruth and Elizabeth (Biss) Meyer.

-Meyer's parents owned several homes across the country, but primarily lived between a "castle" on a large estate near Mount Kisco, New York, and a mansion in Washington, D.C.
+Meyer's parents owned several homes across the country, but primarily lived between a mansion in Washington, D.C., and a large estate (later owned by Donald Trump) in Westchester County, New York.
 Meyer often did not see much of her parents during her childhood, as both traveled and socialized extensively; she was raised in part by nannies, governesses and tutors.
 Katharine endured a strained relationship with her mother.
-Agnes was reportedly very negative and condescending towards Katharine, which had a negative impact on Meyer's self-confidence.
+In her memoir, Katharine reports that Agnes could be negative and condescending towards her, which had a negative impact on Meyer's self-confidence.

 Her older sister Florence Meyer was a successful photographer and wife of actor Oscar Homolka.
 Her father's sister, Florence Meyer Blumenthal, founded the Prix Blumenthal.
+Her father's brother, Edgar Meyer, was a mechanical engineer and vice president of the Braden Copper Company who perished in the sinking of the Titanic in April 1912.

-Meyer was an alumna of The Madeira School (to which her father had donated much land) and attended Vassar College before transferring to the University of Chicago.
-In Chicago, she became quite interested in labor issues and shared friendships with people from walks of life very different from her own.
+As a child, Meyer attended a Montessori school until the fourth grade when she enrolled at The Potomac School.
+She attended high school at The Madeira School (to which her father donated land for its new Virginia campus), then Vassar College before transferring to the University of Chicago.
+In Chicago, she made friends with a group that would discuss politics and ideas, and developed an interest in liberal ideas, against the growing fascism in Germany and Italy and sympathetic to the American labor movement.

 Career

 After graduation, Meyer worked for a short period at a San Francisco newspaper where, among other things, she helped cover a major strike by wharf workers.
 Meyer began working for the Post in 1938.
-While in Washington, D.C., she met a former schoolmate, Will Lang Jr. The two dated, but broke off the relationship due to conflicting interests.